cyrus-rustomji/datacamp/sample-outline.md

 	* Learning objective: Real world examples of when to use each regression models

-## Chapter 2 - Deep dive into Classification Models
+## Chapter 2 - Deep Dive into Classification Models
 * Lesson 1 - Breaking down SVMs
 	* Learning objective: Understanding things to watch out for, memory, hyperparameters, and more for SVMs
 * Lesson 2 - Breaking down KNN